 23.0 Common seal

-23.1 The Committee shall provide a common seal for the Society and may from time to time replace it with a new one.
+23.1 The Committee may provide a common seal for the Society and may from time to time replace it with a new one.

-23.2 The Secretary shall have custody of the common seal, which shall only be used by the authority of the Committee.
+23.2 The Secretary shall have custody of such a common seal, which shall only be used by the authority of the Committee.
 Every document to which the common seal is affixed shall be signed by the President and countersigned by the Secretary or a member of the Committee.

 Altering the rules